qiank10/uva-cs4501-wiot/README.md

 # cs6501-wiot
-Files for the Wireless for IoT Spring 2026 course.
+Starter codes for the Wireless for IoT Spring 2026 course.

+Tested with nRF Connect SDK v2.9.1.